 Please enable JavaScript to view this site.

-When you choose to compare the means of two nonpaired groups with a t test, you have two choices:
+When you choose to compare the means (or geometric means) of two unpaired groups with a t test, you have two choices:

-Use the standard unpaired t test.
-It assumes that both groups of data are sampled from Gaussian populations with the same standard deviation.
+Use the standard unpaired test.
+It assumes that both groups of data are sampled from population distributions with the same variance (standard deviation or geometric standard deviation).

-Use the unequal variance t test, also called the Welch t test.
-It assues that both groups of data are sampled from Gaussian populations, but does not assume those two populations have the same standard deviation.
+Use the unequal variance test, also called the Welch test.
+It does not assume that data were sampled from populations with the same variance (standard deviation or geometric standard deviation).

 How the unequal variance t test is computed

-Both t tests report both a P value and confidence interval.
+Both the Welch and equal variance tests report both a P value and confidence interval.
 The calculations differ in two ways:

 Calculation of the standard error of the difference between means

-The t ratio is computed by dividing the difference between the two sample means by the standard error of the difference between the two means.
-This standard error is computed from the two standard deviations and sample sizes.
+The t ratio is computed by first determining the the difference between the two sample means (for data sampled from normal distributions) or the difference of the logarithm of the two sample geometric means (for data sampled from lognormal distributions).
+This value is then divided by the standard error of the difference.
+This standard error is computed from the variances and sample sizes of the two groups.
 When the two groups have the same sample size, the standard error is identical for the two t tests.
 But when the two groups have different sample sizes, the t ratio for the Welch t test is different than for the ordinary t test.
 This standard error of the difference is also used to compute the confidence interval for the difference between the two means.

 Calculation of the df

-For the ordinary unpaired t test, df is computed as the total sample size (both groups) minus two.
-The df for the unequal variance t test is computed by a complicated formula that takes into account the discrepancy between the two standard deviations.
-If the two samples have identical standard deviations, the df for the Welch t test will be identical to the df for the standard t test.
-In most cases, however, the two standard deviations are not identical and the df for the Welch t test is smaller than it would be for the unpaired t test.
+For the equal variance unpaired t test, df is computed as the total sample size (both groups) minus two.
+The df for the Welch test is computed by a complicated formula that takes into account the discrepancy between the two variances.
+If the two samples have identical variances, the df for the Welch t test will be identical to the df for the standard t test.
+In most cases, however, the two variances are not identical and the df for the Welch t test will be smaller than it would be for the unpaired t test.
 The calculation usually leads to a df value that is not an integer.
 Prism reports and uses this fractional value for df.
 Many programs, including Prism 5, as well as InStat and our QuickCalc all round the df down to next lower integer.
 For this reason, the P value reported by Prism can be a bit smaller than the P values reported by other programs.

 When to chose the unequal variance (Welch) t test